Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 The workload consists of three components:

 1. **User interface (UI) application** - This is used by both requestors and reviewers.
-1. **API application** (`GameService`) - This is called by the the UI application, but also available as REST API for other potential clients.
+1. **API application** (`CatalogService`) - This is called by the the UI application, but also available as REST API for other potential clients.
-1. **Worker application** (`ResultWorker`) - This processes write requests to the database by listening to new events on the message bus.
+1. **Worker application** (`BackgroundProcessor`) - This processes write requests to the database by listening to new events on the message bus.
 This component does not expose any APIs.

 ## Queue-based asynchronous processing

-In order to achieve high responsiveness for all operations, AlwaysOn implements the [Queue-Based Load leveling pattern](https://docs.microsoft.com/azure/architecture/patterns/queue-based-load-leveling) combined with [Competing Consumers pattern](https://docs.microsoft.com/azure/architecture/patterns/competing-consumers) where multiple producer instances (`GameService` in our case) generate messages which are then asynchronously processed by consumers (`ResultWorker`).
+In order to achieve high responsiveness for all operations, AlwaysOn implements the [Queue-Based Load leveling pattern](https://docs.microsoft.com/azure/architecture/patterns/queue-based-load-leveling) combined with [Competing Consumers pattern](https://docs.microsoft.com/azure/architecture/patterns/competing-consumers) where multiple producer instances (`CatalogService` in our case) generate messages which are then asynchronously processed by consumers (`ResultWorker`).
 This allows the API to accept the request and return to the caller quickly whilst the more demanding database write operation is processed separately.

 ![Competing consumers diagram](/docs/media/competing-consumers-diagram.png)